cabmoomoo/TSG_recipe_formula_redo/README.md

 If you are a mod creator, and make use of the changes in this mod, make sure that on the Steam Workshop page for your mod, you list this as a required mod so users will be alerted if they do not already have this mod downloaded.

 This mod is incompatible with any other mod that changes factory_default_resource_output in factory.lisp, or manipulates any of the related formulas.

+This mod can now be found on [url=https://github.com/cabmoomoo/TSG_recipe_formula_redo]GitHub[/url].
+Feel free to use and contribute to the code as you wish.